Choose your language

 Contact us

 “Help!
-We’ve set up Find-Me Printing in our print environment but we’re seeing print jobs disappear when users try to release them!
+We’ve set up Find-Me Printing in our print environment but we’re seeing print jobs disappear or other problems when users try to release them!
 Why does this happen and how can we fix it?”

 PaperCut’s Find-Me Printing feature allows users to send print jobs to a one single print queue and release their print job at any printer.
 When it works, it can make users and sysadmins lives easier but when it doesn’t work it can be a frustrating experience.